-The Dispute Resolution Commission may receive and approve applications for certification of persons to be appointed as Clerk of Court mediators.
+The Commission may receive and approve applications for certification of persons to be appointed as clerk of court mediators.

-- A. For appointment by the Clerk as mediator in all cases within the Clerk's jurisdiction except guardianship and estate matters, a person shall be certified by the Dispute Resolution Commission for either the superior or district Court mediation programs; - B. For appointment by the Clerk as mediator in guardianship and estate matters within the Clerk's jurisdiction, a person shall be certified as a mediator by the Dispute Resolution Commission for either the superior or district Court programs and complete a course, at least 10 hours in length, approved by the Dispute Resolution Commission pursuant to Rule 9 concerning estate and guardianship matters within the Clerk's jurisdiction;

-- C. Submit proof of qualifications set out in this section on a form provided by the Dispute Resolution Commission; - D. Pay all administrative fees established by the Administrative Office of the Courts upon the recommendation of the Dispute Resolution Commission; and - E. Agree to accept, as payment in full of a party's share of the mediator's fee, the fee ordered by the Clerk pursuant to Rule 7.
+- A. For appointment by the clerk as mediator in all cases within the clerk's jurisdiction except guardianship and estate matters, a person shall be certified by the Commission for either the superior or district court mediation programs; - B. For appointment by the clerk as mediator in guardianship and estate matters within the clerk's jurisdiction, a person shall be certified as a mediator by the Commission for either the superior or district court programs and complete a course, at least 10 hours in length, approved by the Commission pursuant to Rule 9 concerning estate and guardianship matters within the clerk's jurisdiction; - C. Submit proof of qualifications set out in this section on a form provided by the Commission; - D. Pay all administrative fees established by the NCAOC upon the recommendation of the Commission; and - E. Agree to accept, as payment in full of a party's share of the mediator's fee, the fee ordered by the clerk pursuant to Rule 7.

-Certification may be revoked or not renewed at any time it is shown to the satisfaction of the Dispute Resolution Commission that a mediator no longer meets the above qualifications or has not faithfully observed these rules or those of any county in which he or she has served as a mediator or the Standards of Conduct.
+Certification may be revoked or not renewed at any time it is shown to the satisfaction of the Commission that a mediator no longer meets the above qualifications or has not faithfully observed these Rules or those of any county in which he or she has served as a mediator or the Standards.
 Any person who is or has been disqualified by a professional licensing authority of any state for misconduct shall be ineligible to be certified under this Rule.